exercism/v3/reference/stories/README.md

 # Stories

-_This file is auto-generated and should not be modified manually_
+_This file is auto-generated and should not be modified manually._

 A collection of story and narrative ideas that can be used when writing Concept Exercise specs.